 The number of residents experiencing homelessness and poverty is increasing in Spruce Grove and the Tri-Municipal Region.
 PathwaysHOME provides a plan to reverse and reduce this trend.
 While poverty and homelessness are complex issues, we can all play a role in achieving positive change.

-Implementation of the 5 year strategy will being in fall 2019 and focus on 5 key theme areas.
+Implementation of the five year strategy focuses on five key theme areas.

 - strategic planning

 - First term of the Champions Table

 - Champions Table established Keystakes, Common Definitions, and Tri-Region Challenges, a Common Agenda for regionally addressing poverty and homelessness.

 - Presented at Spruce Grove, Stony Plain, and Parkland County Council meetings.

 March 2021 – March 2022

 - Identify shared measures, outcomes, and data collection methods.